bcgov/von/docs/_how_to/ConfBook Demo Guide.md

 ## Introduction

 In March 2019, the [VON team](https://vonx.io/) created [AgentBook](https://vonx.io/news/2019-03-28-Global-Connection) to demonstrate the interoperability of independently created agents.
 These agents were able to successfully establish DID-based communication channels.
 ConfBook Attendance Issuer (ConfBook), extends the core of AgentBook with the ability to exchange verifiable credentials.
 Even cooler, through collaboration with [Trinsic.id](https://trinsic.id/) (formerly Streetcred.id) and [Mattr Global](https://mattr.global) New Zealand, we have a [mobile agent](https://vonx.io/news/2019-04-03-Mobile-Agent).
+Since then, we've added more capabilities and interoperable wallets to this demo.
+The core of the process is the same.

 In this demo, you’ll see how ConfBook is used to issue a verifiable credential asserting a requester is a conference attendee based on their verified email address.
 The following is a guide to get started with the ConfBook demo.
 Grab your phone and let’s get started!

 ## Demonstration Overview

 The goal of this demo is to show how Hyperledger Aries-based compatible agents can be used to:

 * set up agent-to-agent communication
 * verify and issue credentials
 * send proofs

 [Credentials](https://w3c.github.io/vc-data-model/#credentials) contain claims that refer to a qualification, achievement, personal quality, or aspect of an entity that can be used to establish trust online in countless contexts&mdash;including identity.
 Using a mobile wallet you can use the ConfBook demo to collect credentials (in particular, your email and conference attendance record).
 Instructions to get a compatible wallet can be found [here](/getwallet).